AgResearch/GBS_Gender_Predict/README.md

 Using genotyping-by-sequencing to predict gender in animals

-R code for predicting gender in animals with XX?XY determination systems using genotyping-by-sequencing data that accompanies the paper by Bilton et al (2018).
+R code for predicting gender in animals with XX/XY determination systems using genotyping-by-sequencing data that accompanies the paper by Bilton et al (2018).

 ### Funding